 • When should we launch it?

-Identify your customer segments, and if possible, get direct feedback from them.
-You’ll need to integrate these activities and their result into the dev team work.
-The idea is to have all team members participate, and not just the marketing team.
+Identify your customer segments and, if possible, gather direct feedback from them.
+Integrate these insights into the development team's work, involving all team members—not just the marketing team.

-The next step would be to transform the feedback into clearly defined requirements.
+Next, transform the feedback into clear, defined requirements.

-Review the entire list and have a prioritized list of “must-have” features and requirements stated with your product definition.
+Review and prioritize the list of "must-have" features and requirements as part of your product definition.

 project oversights